 What Causes Dehydration During Pregnancy?

-Hyperemesis symptoms also cause a severe loss of water and electrolytes.
-It leads to fever, associated with nausea and vomiting, causing excessive sweating and dehydration.
+- Severe morning sickness, also known as Hyperemesis Gravidarum: This condition is likely to happen in twin pregnancy (multifetal pregnancy).
+The symptoms, the same as those of morning sickness, remain throughout your pregnancy.
+Hyperemesis symptoms may also cause a severe loss of water and electrolytes.
+It could lead to fever, associated with nausea and vomiting, causing excessive sweating and dehydration (2).

 Some other factors that increase the risk of dehydration are:

 - Lack of enough fluids: Your water intake level may depend on your trimester, activity level, weight, age, climate, and season.
 You might be more susceptible to dehydration during the warmer seasons.

 - Air travel: Air in the cabin contains little moisture, and it may cause dehydration in your body (4).
 You should try to stay hydrated by drinking water when traveling.
 Airline rules may not allow carrying water bottles, but water is always available on the flight.
 Tori Nauer, a mother-to-be and women empowerment coach, shares how she dealt with dehydration when traveling during pregnancy, “Even before becoming pregnant, plane travel always left me feeling dehydrated and dried out.
 By making a point to eat approximately every two hours and almost constantly sipping on water, juice, and (BYO) herbal tea, I had enough energy for myself and my baby to adjust to the somewhat uncomfortable environments we were moving through (i).”

 - Humidity: Hot weather and humidity might make you sweat, thereby leading to dehydration.

 - Vigorous exercise, especially in warm weather: This could make you sweat more, and when coupled with warm weather, could lead to dehydration.